Orpere/terraform-null-provider/README.md

-#terraform-null-provider -> repo that you can use to see how null provider work
+# Terraform-null-provider -> repo that you can use to see how null provider work

 ## how can I use this repository?